|

 Although without the same potential of injury that can be received

-in such sports as soccer, rugby or boxing, athletics nevertheless does present
+in such sports as soccer, rugby or boxing, athletics nevertheless present

 situations from which injury can result.
 Knowledge of these, and how to avoid

-them, is an important element of the coach's knowlege.
+them, is an important element of the coach's knowledge.

 Running events